whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

-## Chapter 17: Build Spiritual Strength with Others
+## Chapter 17: Build a Healthy Nation One Community at a Time

 Can you imagine your life if everyone around you could be trusted to take care of each other and to consistently stand for what's right no matter what?
 Where resources are freely shared and you never have to worry about affording food, shelter, or help when you need it most?